iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   range?: Range1dProps;
   /** For [[ThematicDisplayMode.Height]], this is the axis along which to apply the thematic gradient in the scene.
 Defaults to {0,0,0}. */ axis?: XYZProps;
+  /** For [[ThematicDisplayMode.InverseDistanceWeightedSensors]], these are the settings that control the sensors.
+Defaults to an instantiation using [[ThematicDisplaySensorSettings.fromJSON]] with no arguments.
+   * @alpha
+   */
+  sensorSettings?: ThematicDisplaySensorSettingsProps;
 }
 ```